mrb/mrb.github.com/_posts/2016-01-15-cusec-friends.markdown

 I'm not a well-renowned programmer, nor have I ever innovated or created any kind of popular world-changing programming language or web framework, so talking about a specific technology was out.

-I'm not a researcher presenting original thought about Computer Science, so unfortunately today I won't be giving you a sneak peak at my current work, nor giving a retrospective of my famous work that you're already familiar with.
+I'm not a researcher presenting original thought about Computer Science, so unfortunately today I won't be giving you a sneak peek at my current work, nor giving a retrospective of my famous work that you're already familiar with.
 Mostly because I'm not working on anything original and I don't have any famous work that you're already familiar with.

 I wasn't employee #3 at a famous social media startup that makes a product that everyone in the world uses.
-Your parents and that weird cousin of yours in Saskatchewan have never heard of anything I've worked on.
+Your parents and that weird cousin of yours who lives in the middle of nowhere have never heard of anything I've worked on.

 I've never started a company, or made a lot of money from a Venture Capital based exit, or written fiery thinkpieces that have changed the course of ... wait, do fiery thinkpieces ever change the course of anything?